Skip to content

 bash

-mkdir my-api && cd my-api
+mkdir ecommerce-api && cd ecommerce-api

 npm init -y

-npm install @json-express/boot
+npm install @json-express/preset-mock-server

 bash